 Above: the painting half way through varnish removal (left, centre) and a close up of a small tear and discolouration (right)

 Our conservators assessed the painting, finding areas of flaking and unstable paint.
-The historic varnish had also discoloured over time, placing an unintentional veil over the painting which detracts from it’s symbolic and religious importance as a painting which should never be hidden from perfect view.
-This deterioration is due to age, as sometimes the original materials begin to fail and organic varnish such as this can yellow due to the botanical ingredients decaying.
+The historic varnish had also discoloured over time, placing an unintentional veil over the painting which detracts from its symbolic and religious importance as a painting which should never be hidden from perfect view.

 Above: a video of our conservators assessing the painting, cleaning the surface, and cleaning the three-dimensional stars